Gentle Monster

 Gentle Monster (stylized in all caps) is a South Korean brand of luxury sunglasses and eyeglasses founded in 2011.
-Gentle Monster is owned by parent company II Combined, which also operates fragrance brand Tamburins and dessert brand NUDAKE.
+Gentle Monster is owned by parent company IICOMBINED, which also operates the fragrance brand Tamburins, dessert brand NUDAKE, headwear brand ATiiSSU, and tableware brand Nuflaat.

-As of 2025, Gentle Monster operates 81 stores across 14 countries, its products are available through over 450 retailers in 30 countries.
+As of 2026, Gentle Monster operates 84 stores worldwide, and its products are available through over 450 retailers in 30 countries.

+At Google I/O 2026, Samsung and Google showed intelligent eyewear designs co-created with Gentle Monster and Warby Parker.